pjazdzyk/lottery-web/readme.md

 ## License

 GNU GENERAL PUBLIC LICENSE V3<br>
-<strong>Please do not copy-paste code or parts of my readme without my consent.
+<strong>Please do not copy-paste my code or parts of my readme without my consent.
+Or at put reference to my profile in your readme.
 Thank you.</strong>

 ## Acknowledgments